jngoogle/AndroidPermissionDemo/readme.txt

-This demo use ¡¸Permission Dispatcher¡¹lib to Manager permission of Android M (API 23) or higher version.
+This demo use <Permission Dispatcher lib> to Manager permission of Android M (API 23) or higher version.